jupyter/jupyter_client/docs/messaging.rst

   The `source_breakpoint` schema is specified by the Debug Adapter Protocol.

-The `inspectVariables` is meant to retrieve the values of all the variables that have been defined in the notebook.
+The `inspectVariables` is meant to retrieve the values of all the variables that have been defined in the kernel.
 It is a DAP `Request` with no extra argument.

   Content of the `inspectVariables` request::